“Julia Messenger’s … dizzying force and passionate intensity of her voice, steers an unerring course between cruelty and cream.”

 “…Julia Messenger is widely considered to be one of the most inspiring musicians to ever come out of the studios of Australia…”

-Stop Press: Julia's single 'FLY BIRD' has been officially released on April 15.
+Stop Press: Julia's single 'FLY BIRD' has been officially released in 2021.
 This single is already receiving airplay in Europe having been picked up by a record label in Holland 'Streetheat'.
 It deals with the complexities of being in a relationship break down, and the need to set your spirit and the spirit of the one you love free - hence, 'Fly Bird'...

 Julia Messenger’s exquisite vocal technique and unique ability to get to the heart of a song have earned her rave reviews around the world.
 This versatile singer-songwriter, with a magnetic stage presence and voice expressing an incredible range of tone, mood and emotion, has a busy career both in Australia and abroad.